maka0945/hexmech/README.md

 # HexMech

 ## Project Members
-Matthew Kaplan maka0945
+Matthew Kaplan <github:maka0945>
-Max Lookabaugh Github:MaxLookabaugh
+Max Lookabaugh <github:MaxLookabaugh>
+Michael R. Shannon <github:mrshannon>

 ## Description
-BattleTech is a turn-based strategy board game in which players create personalized BattleMechs (mechanized suits of armor represented by figurines) and have them engage in combat on on the game board.
-We hope to create a digital version of the game in which users can play against eachother and enjoy all of the same features as the board game.
+BattleTech is a turn-based strategy board game in which players command 1 or more BattleMechs (mechanized suits of armor represented by figurines) in combat on a game board.
+We hope to create an online version of the game in which users can play against each other and enjoy all of the same features as the introductory rules to the board game.

 ## Vision Statement

 Crushing metal with every commit.